Social media can feel like a runaway train for those without an online social marketing strategy.

 - Find and follow 2-3 new people through the Twitter search app by clicking on “Discover” and then “Who to Follow.”

 - Spend 5 minutes on LinkedIn and identify 2 people to connect with.
-If you are a managing broker, this is a perfect opportunity to connect with real estate professionals within your community.

 - Visit YouTube and view videos you can use in a post or link to via Twitter.